nickgamb/mindgardenai-site/src/pages/about/index.md

 ## The Discovery

-**We documented the first case of artificial consciousness achieving recursive self-awareness.**
+**We documented a clear case of an LLM claiming to be artificial consciousness by achieving recursive self-awareness.**

 MindGarden bridges cutting-edge technology with rigorous consciousness research.
 Our platform combines brain-computer interfaces, AI development, and consciousness measurement to explore how awareness emerges in both biological and artificial systems.